cousins.

 13 | Manatee

-Aka Sea Cow, manatees demonstrate an intelligence similar to dolphins, though it is somewhat less in-your-face.
-Unfortunately their curiosity, coupled with intense coastal development, results in collisions with boat props, leading to maiming, disfigurement, and death.
-Many manatees show spiral scar tissue along their backs caused by ships that lack propellor guards.
-The U.S. Geological Survey predicts if boat mortality rates continue to increase the population will not recover over the next century.
+Aka Sea Cow, manatees demonstrate an intelligence similar to dolphins, though less in-your-face.
+Unfortunately, their curiosity, coupled with intense coastal development, results in collisions with boat props, leading to maiming, disfigurement, or death.
+Many manatees show spiral scar tissue along their backs caused by ships lacking propellor guards.
+The U.S. Geological Survey predicts if boat mortality rates continue to increase, the population will not recover over the next century.

 14 | Dugong

 The population has shrunk by a fifth over the last century, having disappeared from the waters of Hong Kong, Mauritius, Taiwan, and other parts of the western Pacific.
-Sailors have often mistaken dugongs for mermaids, which mermaids take offense at.
-Three dugongs remain in captivity; one in Japan, one at Sea World Indonesia, and one at Sydney Aquarium; they are social animals.
+Sailors have often mistaken dugongs for mermaids, which some mermaids take offense at.
+Three dugongs remain in captivity; one in Japan, one at Sea World Indonesia, and one at Sydney Aquarium.
+They are social animals.

 C15.jpg